Home Performance with Energy Star Programs

 How do I know if I would benefit from this program?

-To see if this program could help you, complete the Home Energy Yardstick assessment which is listed under the Home Improvement section at energystar.gov.
+To see if this program could help you, complete the Home Energy Yardstick assessment found at opens in a new windowenergystar.gov.
 If you have a score of 5 or less, your home could benefit from the Home Performance program.

 - Home Performance rebates and loans are only available for qualified Columbia Water & Light residential electric customers and are not available for newly constructed homes.

 - A duplex or a condominium could be eligible if it has three major walls exposed to outside conditions and more than 900 square feet of attic space.
 If the unit’s size ranges from 700 to 899 square feet, the customer is eligible for all the Home Performance rebates if an efficient air conditioner or heat pump is installed.